adamstark/Gist/README.md

 * [Kiss FFT](http://kissfft.sourceforge.net/) - included with project

 This is included with the project.
-To use Kiss FFT, add the flag -DUSE_FFTW
+To use Kiss FFT, add the flag -DUSE_KISS_FFT

 License
 -------